 ActiveWatch and ActiveWatch Premier customers victimized by ransomware that did not receive an alert or escalation from Alert Logic should contact the Security Operations Center immediately.
 ActiveWatch and ActiveWatch Premier services may provide a basis for beginning an investigation.
 While the ransomware may not be covered directly by our detection capabilities, we can still provide you with guidance regarding containment and remediation.

-Alert Logic provides network and data center focused security services.
-We do not offer endpoint security products such as malware protection, which are typically the first line of defense against ransomware.
-That being said, our services may detect ransomware activity during or after the initial compromise.
+Alert Logic provides network and data center focused security services, as well as endpoint protection, which is typically the first line of defense against ransomware.

 Alert Logic services can identify the presence of, reduce the risk of, and mitigate the spread of ransomware.
-Threat Manager with ActiveWatch™ may identify outbound C2 communications of ransomware software or related network activity, only after it has become active.
+The Alert Logic network IDS with ActiveWatch™ may identify outbound C2 communications of ransomware software or related network activity, only after it has become active.
 This includes general types of ransomware communications, for those ransomware types that communicate on the network prior to doing damage (not all do), and the propagation of malware in an organization in large-scale incident.
-It is important to note that when C2 communications are visible, the endpoint protection controls have failed and initial damage has already been done.
-Quick action, however, can help to contain the damage.
+Quick action can help to contain the damage.

-Alert Logic Log Manager™ may expose long-term activity after a successful attack and may help to document the breadth and depth of an incident.
+Alert Logic log management may expose long-term activity after a successful attack and may help to document the breadth and depth of an incident.
 This may be useful in investigating, remediating, or preventing reinfection.